QuantumPixelator/Venvy/README.md

 ## License

 This extension is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE.txt) file for more details.
+Do whatever you want with it. :)